DoS and DDoS Glossary of Terms

-Transmission Control Protocol is a stateful protocol that is part of the Internet Protocol Suite.
+Transmission Control Protocol (TCP) is a stateful protocol that is part of the Internet protocol suite.
 Using the three-way handshake of SYN/ACK/FIN messages, TCP provides reliable delivery of information or requests transferred from one computer to another.
 TCP is a polite protocol that establishes communication back and forth with the server upon arrival of a SYN request.
 It requires a conversation with a response or acknowledgement (ACK) to each SYN request that is sent to the server.
 Because it complements the Internet Protocol (IP), TCP is often referred to as TCP/IP.

 The three-way handshake is the method by which all stateful connections are made in the TCP protocol to ensure reliable communication.
 Like a telephone conversation in which someone calls, someone answers, and the caller responds back, the three-way handshake is a conversation between the SYN request and the server.
 The server responds to a SYN request with an ACK (acknowledgement) message to confirm that the request was received.
 A stream of SYN/ACK communication usually follows until the connection ends with both sides communicating a FIN (finish/end) message.
 Because the three-way handshake requires bidirectional communication, it is impossible to spoof a DDoS attack if a complete (and not a half-open) TCP session exists.

 The proxies that malicious actors use to communicate with the command and control (C&C) and/or infected machines.
-Learn more about command and control (C&C or C2) in the Dirt Jumper Threat Advisory.
+Learn more about command and control (C&C or C2) in the Dirt Jumper DDoS Threat Advisory.

 TLS is a cryptographic protocol built on top of TCP that provides secure transmission of information over the Internet.
-Versions of TLS are used for secure web browsing, email, and instant messaging.
+Versions of TLS are used for secure web browsing, email and instant messaging.
 TLS provides a stateful connection, which guards against tampering when client/server applications communicate over a network.
-Many people still refer to HTTPS as using the SSL protocol, but today TLS has supplanted SSL in general as the default protocol of choice.
+Many people still refer to HTTPS as using the SSL protocol, but today TLS has supplanted SSL as the default protocol of choice.

 UDP floods are used frequently for larger bandwidth DDoS attacks because they are connectionless and it is easy to generate protocol 17 (UDP) messages from many different scripting and compiled languages.